Arab culture: Cinema

-Most Arab countries did not produce films before independence.
+Most Arab countries did not produce films before independence, except for Egypt.
 In Sudan, Libya, Saudi Arabia, and the United Arab Emirates, production is even now confined to short films or television.
 Bahrain witnessed the production of its first and only full-length feature film in 1989.
 In Jordan, national production has barely exceeded half a dozen feature films.
 Iraq has produced approximately 100 films and Syria some 150.
 Lebanon, owing to an increased production during the 1950s and 1960s, has made some 180 feature films.
 Only Egypt has far exceeded these countries, with a production of more than 2,500 feature films (all meant for cinema, not television).
 As with most aspects of Arab media, censorship plays a large art of creating and distributing films.
 "In most Arab countries, film projects must first pass a state committee, which grants or denies permission to shoot.
 Once this permission is obtained, another official license, a so-called visa, is necessary in order to exploit the film commercially.
 This is normally approved by a committee of the Ministry of Information or a special censorship authority".
 The most significant taboo topics under state supervision are consistent with those of other forms of media: religion, sex, and politics.